-DNV GL concludes that the FO SWBL unit with the S/N 158 has demonstrated its capability to produce accurate wind speed and direction data across the range of sea states and meteorological conditions experienced in this trial.
-I.e. significant wave heights of > 2.6 m (and > 4.5 m for maximum wave height) were recorded by the Buoy.
-The Lidar wind speeds recorded at Frøya covered a range of up to 18.5 m/s at 40 m and 23.4 m/s at 200 m.
+DNV GL concludes that the FO SWBL unit with the S/N 140 has demonstrated its capability to produce accurate wind speed and direction data across the range of sea states and meteorological conditions experienced in this trial.
+I.e. significant wave heights of > 2.3 m (and > 3.6 m for maximum wave height) were recorded by the Buoy.
+The Lidar wind speeds recorded at Frøya covered a range of up to 17.2 m/s at 40 m and 21.8 m/s at 200 m.

-The assessments of the Roadmap KPIs for the complete data set (from 2016-04-05 until 2016-05-03) show that all FLD-Roadmap Acceptance Criteria are met at all relevant heights between 40 and 200 m above MSL for wind speed and wind direction related Key Performance Indicators (KPI), passing best practice Roadmap acceptance criteria in almost all cases, with a minor exception for wind speed at 40 m where the minimum criteria are met.
+The assessments of the Roadmap KPIs for the complete data set (from 2016-05-03 until 2016-08-15) show that all FLD-Roadmap Acceptance Criteria are met at heights between 60 and 200 m above MSL for wind speed and wind direction related Key Performance Indicators (KPI), passing best practice or minimum CT Roadmap acceptance criteria.